Selling bundles of Kusha grass on the occasion of Kushe Aunshi at Kathmandu Durbar Square. by Sunil Sharma

 For the Nepalese, Kush is a sacred plant, that plays a significant role in all the Hindu rites i.e any life rites and puja is incomplete without it.
 Because Kush removes highly toxic radioactive atoms from the environment and also bad omen from one’s life.
 Hence, many Hindu scriptures like Bhagavad Gita, Garuda Purana, Atharva Veda, and Vishnu Purana have sung the glory of Kush grass.

-Hindus, on the Kushe Aunshi, the Father’s day bring in kush grass to home which is used while performing various holy rituals as Shraddha a holy ritual to remembering the departed ancestors.
+Hindus, on the Kushe Aunshi, Father’s Day bring in kush grass to home which is used while performing various holy rituals such as Shraddha a holy ritual to remember the departed ancestors.
 This custom is throughout the country.
 Because it is believed that bringing kush cut by the priests, anointed with mantras, the sacred verses, in the house brings prosperity to the household.